How to check your artwork for print

 Metallic inks differ from metallic foil, both in appearance and print technique.
 Where metallic foiling requires multiple print machines, metallic inks can be run on the same print press as the typical CMYK.

-Your metallic ink design needs to be spot colour pink, labeled as either “Gold” or “Silver”.
+Your metallic ink design needs to be spot colour pink, labelled as either “Gold” or “Silver”.
 We recommend removing the metallic ink design from your print file and only having it on your metallic ink file.

 Spot Colour / Pantone